ishendrarai/Jovial/README.md

 ## ✨ Overview

+> ⚠️ **Jovial is a streaming platform framework.
+You must supply your own licensed audio content — no music catalog is included.**

 **Jovial** is a full-stack music streaming platform built on the MERN stack that reimagines how people experience music — together.
 Beyond being a beautifully crafted personal player with a reel-style swipe interface, Jovial introduces two breakthrough features that no mainstream streaming platform has ever shipped properly:

 | Feature | Status | Capability |